Frankie Muniz: Business ventures

 Muniz has been an active real estate investor throughout his adult life.
 In addition to purchasing multiple residential properties, Muniz purchased parking lots in Downtown Los Angeles, specifically around the Staples Center, in the early 2000s in an effort to generate passive income with low overhead.
 Muniz sold the parking lots in 2006.

 In 2018, Muniz and Paige Price bought Outrageous Olive Oils & Vinegars, a small specialty shop in Scottsdale, Arizona.
 He said that he and Price had fallen into "complementary step" with Price handling the inventory and social media while he tackles logistics.
 In an interview with The Cut, he explained his schedule: "My day this morning started at 6 a.m. getting up to go to Restaurant Depot to get products that we needed.
 Then I got here early to start filling bottles and to make sure all the shelves were stocked.
 We're not just ordering product and putting it on the shelf.
 We bottle everything.
 We label the bottles.
 We seal everything.
 We do all that ourselves here in store.
 It's a lot of work, but it's really rewarding when people come in and rave about the product."
 In August 2020, during the COVID-19 pandemic, the two sold the store; they said that Price's pregnancy was the reason for the sale, and that sales were steady despite the pandemic forcing the business into an online-only model.
-In May 2021, Muniz spoke about his love for carbon fiber wallets and announced a partnership with The Ridge Wallet.

 Television

 On September 6, 2017, Muniz was announced as one of the celebrities who would compete on the 25th season of Dancing with the Stars.
 He was paired with professional dancer, Witney Carson.
 Muniz and Carson finished the season in third place.
 On August 1, 2018, it was announced Muniz would be the co-host of Dancing with the Stars Juniors on ABC, co-hosting with Jordan Fisher who was Season 25's Mirrorball Trophy winner.
 On March 24, 2024, it was revealed he was joining the Australian adaption of I'm a Celebrity...Get Me Out of Here! as a celebrity contestant.
-On 14 April, Muniz withdrew from the series for family reasons.
+On April 14, Muniz withdrew from the series for family reasons.